wims-org/wims/README.md

 You might know your stuff, but do you know mine?

-_Where Is My Stuff_ is a makerspace-inventory-tool, meant to be used by a lot of people with no clue what is available and where.
+_Where Is My Stuff_ is a makerspace inventory tool designed for use by people who may not know what is available or where it is located.

 ## Architecture